 Private Company Ownership

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-For example, we've discovered 1 warning sign for Braemar Hotels & Resorts that you should be aware of before investing here.
+Be aware that Braemar Hotels & Resorts is showing 3 warning signs in our investment analysis , and 1 of those is potentially serious...

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.